Mom, it’s time for the quiz!

 After the show the guy who was sitting behind me asked me my age.
 For some reason his reaction when I said 24 amused me.
 I guess it’s not everyday you see someone my age at a Paul McCartney concert but it’s been known to happen.
 There was a boy in the same row as me wearing a Beatles shirt.
 I said to him “Believe it or not, this is my first time seeing Paul.”
 I can’t remember his exact words but I think he said something like, “Paul is amazing.”
 I didn’t think to ask his name because I was caught up in everything that was happening.
 For all I know I could have been talking to my future husband that night.

-For what we paid, you could have at least gotten engaged!
+For what we paid for the ticket, you could at least have gotten engaged!

 All I know was that he looked like a teenager.
 If he was, then I’m kind of too old for him.